LibreCAD/docs/getstart/configure.rst

 Overview
 ========

 LibreCAD's "Welcome" window is shown the first time LibreCAD is launched after installation.
-The Welcome window allows you to select the `Default <measurements>` Unit and the languages to be used for the GUI and for the commands:
+The Welcome window allows you to select the :ref:`Default Unit <measurements>` and the languages to be used for the GUI and for the commands:

 .. figure:: /images/LC_welcome.png
     :width: 705px
     :height: 410px
     :align: center
-    :scale: 100
+    :scale: 66
     :alt: LibreCAD Welcome